 In contrast to the standard situation, stock removal does not take place only on the grinding tool in certain grinding and dressing combinations.
-In this case the dressing tool wears noticeably, e.g. with very hard grinding tools in combination with softer dressing tools.
+In this case the dressing tool noticeably (for example, with very hard grinding tools in combination with softer dressing tools).
 To compensate for this noticeable wear on the dressing tool, the control offers the compensation method Dressing tool with wear, COR\TYPE\DRESSTOOL in the COR\TYPE parameter of the dressing tool.